bfetler/coronary_disease/README.md

 + [Logistic Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html)
 + [LinearSVC (Linear Support Vector Classification)](http://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html)

-After scaling the data columns, we find the training data fits the presence or absence of coronary disease with an accuracy of 82% +- 7% using either method.
+We scaled the continuous variable data columns, and added one-hot encoding for *chest_pain*.
+We found the training data fits the presence or absence of coronary disease with an accuracy of 82% +- 7% using either method.
 A standard error was estimated from 5-fold cross-validation scores, which varies by 1-2% due to the small amount of data and random variation in the train test split.

 Logistic Regression of normalized data gives an idea of variable importance, provided the coefficients are not collinear.
 The order of the coefficients varies somewhat, depending on randomness in the train and test datasets.
 In general, *fluoroscopy vessel count (fluor_count)* is always at top, *chest_pain type* is in the top five, and *sex* has more influence than *age*.
 Typical values are given below.